 COURSE DESCRIPTION: A major defining dimension of the contemporary global political economy (GPE) is undisputedly the expanding salience of multilateralism, as operationally and practically reflected in the institutional phenomenon of international organisations.
 The dynamics of globalisation, the emergence of a host of global problems and the like are pushing inexorably to the imperative of a measure of global institutional management of the GPE.
-The implication is for dramatically changed roles, in many respects more activist roles, expanding responsibilities, as well as an opening up of the participatory bases in some instances, and in others a struggle for such opening up, of these international organisations.
+The implication is for dramatically changed roles, in many respects, more activist roles, expanding responsibilities, as well as an opening up of the participatory bases in some instances, and in others a struggle for such opening, of these international organisations.
 Crucially, moreover, regionalism and consequentially regional organisations are emerging as central facets of the structures of the GPE as strategic responses to globalisation and building blocks of multilateralism.
 From all these perspectives, therefore, the issue of global governance has become a key area of contestation and conflict in the contemporary GPE.
-The course will thus be concerned to explore this central problematic of global institutional governance.
-It will focus on three broad branches of international organisations: The UN system; The Bretton Woods institutions (including the WTO); and Regional organisations.
+The course is thus concerned to explore this central problematic of global institutional governance.
+It will focus on three broad three branches of international organisations: the UN system, the Bretton Woods institutions (including the WTO) and regional organisations.